logoraz/guixos-sway/README.md

 ```

-## Goals
+## Philosophy

- - Create a highly functional WM setup that is efficient & aesthetically pleasing
+ - Create a highly functional WM setup that is efficient & aesthetic
  - Construct a modulur Guix System configuration as a Guile program
  - Handle customizations as custom Guix packages & services
- - Configure everything using Guix/Guile (where possible)
+ - Configure everything using Guile/Guix where possible!
  - Generalize to support setup on multiple machines
- - Optimize to create an efficient system for programing in Guile Scheme
+ - Optimize to create an efficient system for hacking in Guile Scheme
  - Eventually create a System/Home service utility that enhances Guix